The Gustavus Experience

 Disability Services is dedicated to providing equal access to the College’s curriculum, programs, services, and facilities.
 In partnership with faculty and other individuals and departments, staff assist students in identifying barriers and provide accommodations.
 Any student interested in pursuing services should make an appointment with Disability Services.
 Each student’s situation is unique and is handled on a case-by-case basis.

-Support for English language learners (ELL) and multilingual students is available via the College’s English Learning Specialist, who can meet individually with students to consult about academic tasks and to help students seek other means of support.
-The EL Specialist can also consult with faculty members who have ELL and multilingual students enrolled in their classes.
-The College’s EL Specialist can provide students with a letter to professors that explains and supports academic accommodations (i.e. additional time on tests, additional revisions for papers).
+Support for Multilingual Students is available via the College’s English Learning Specialist, who can meet individually with students to consult about academic tasks and to help students seek other means of support.
+The MLL Specialist can also consult with faculty members who have multilingual students enrolled in their classes.
+The College’s MLL Specialist can provide students with a letter to professors that explains and supports academic adjustments (i.e. additional time on tests, additional revisions for papers).
 Professors make decisions based on those recommendations at their own discretion.
-In addition, ELL and multilingual students can seek help from peer tutors In the Writing Center.
+In addition, multilingual students can seek help from peer tutors In the Writing Center.

 Health Professions Advising provides students with information and support to pursue health careers, particularly those that require education beyond Gustavus.
-While Career Development assists students with all health careers. the Health Professions Coordinator focuses on students pursuing entry into medicine, pharmacy, and dentistry.
-Other advisors on campus assist with nursing, health fitness, veterinary medicine, physical therapy, and occupational therapy.
+While Career Development assists students with all health careers, the Director of Health Professions Advising focuses on students pursuing entry into medicine, pharmacy, dentistry, physician assistant, physical therapy, and occupational therapy.
+Other advisors on campus focus on nursing, health fitness, and veterinary medicine.

 As students near graduation, they work with Career Management to seek employment, admission to graduate and professional schools, and other opportunities, including volunteer service.
 In addition to bringing employers to campus, participating in regional job fairs, posting job opportunities, and making referrals, Career Management helps students develop their job search skills.